-What is an IPO
+What Is an IPO?

-The first step to an IPO involves a private entity selecting an Investment bank that provides advice as well as underwriting service to the entire process.
+The first step to an IPO involves a private entity selecting an investment bank that provides advice as well as underwriting service to the entire process.
 Once an IPO is approved by a regulatory board, the issuing company and the underwriter must agree on the appropriate date and the price at which the shares will go on sale.

 How IPOs are priced

-A follow on Public Offering can be dilutive to current shareholders on a company’s board of directors who decide to increase the number of shares that will be in circulation.
+An FPO can be dilutive to current shareholders on a company’s board of directors who decide to increase the number of shares that will be in circulation.
 Companies opt to use this method to raise money to reduce debt or gain additional capital for business expansion.

-How FPOs are priced
+How FPOs Are Priced

-IPOs Vs FPOs table
+IPOs vs. FPOs Table

 |Definition||Issuance of securities by a private entity to the public||Issuance of securities for subscription to the public by a publicly traded entity|

-|Issuances Status||First Public Issue||Second or subsequent public issue|
+|Issuances Status||First public issue||Second or subsequent public issue|

 |Objective||Raising capital from the public for the first time||Push for subsequent investment from the public|

-|Risk||High risk||Low Risk|
+|Risk||High risk||Low risk|